 GPR is a non-destructive technology with almost endless locating capabilities.
 From safely scanning concrete to detecting non-metallic utilities to uncovering the condition of buried assets, GPR has become a staple for engineering, environmental and construction projects, large and small.

 Ground Penetrating Radar (GPR) is an effective technology for locating non-conductive utilities and underground anomalies.
-GPR should be leveraged when non-metallic utilities are believed to reside in the project area such as plastic, fiber optic, cable TV lines, water and concrete sewer lines, in addition to foundations, ducts and chambers.
-GPR data can yield a cross section of subsurface utilities and can also be depicted three dimensionally, providing data on the actual depth of utilities.
+GPR should be leveraged when non-metallic utilities are believed to reside in the project area such as plastic, fiber optic, water and concrete sewer lines, in addition to foundations, ducts and chambers.
+GPR data can yield a cross section of subsurface utilities and can also be depicted three dimensionally in the right conditions, providing data on the estimated depth of utilities.
 This data can then be integrated with information generated from Electromagnetic (EM) Induction techniques to provide a complete picture of subsurface utilities and highlight conflicting information.

 A non-destructive approach to revealing subsurface features

 GPR is a non-destructive technology that works by transmitting high frequency radio waves into the ground or structure and analyzing the reflected energy to create a profile of the subsurface features.
 The reflections are caused by a contrast in the electrical properties of subsurface materials which can be indicative of changes in lithology, water content, void spaces in the ground, rebar or post tension cable corrosion, asphalt deterioration or made features such as foundations, pipes and cables, storage tanks, graves, etc. The radio wave is transmitted at regular intervals as the GPR unit travels along a survey line.
 For each transmitted pulse, the resulting reflected energy from the subsurface is recorded and manifested as a single radar trace.
 These individual traces are stacked side by side as the data is collected to build up a cross-sectional image or profile of the subsurface.